5nz/Corrupt-Logger/README.md

 # Corrupt Logger - The Ultimate Discord Media Logger!

 ## How it Works
-1. **Discord Token:** Simply import the Discord token of your choice.
+- 💬 **Discord Token:** Import the Discord token of your choice.
-2. **Server ID:** Provide the server ID, and Corrupt Logger will do the rest.
+- 🌐 **Server ID:** Provide the server ID, and Corrupt Logger will do the rest.

 ## Organized Output
 - 📁 **Output Folder:** Corrupt Logger creates a dedicated "Output" folder.